-- 9.3 All staff have a role in preventing impairment of children's mental health/emotional wellbeing, including promoting positive mental health and identifying where students are struggling with their mental health.
-We regularly communicate messages to students regarding wellbeing and the promotion of positive mental health strategies through the curriculum, PSHCE and class time.
-Further support can be obtained from the Health & Wellbeing Service (schoolwellbeing@leeds.gov.uk). - 9.4 Concerns regarding a student's mental health/emotional wellbeing should be reported to a member of the school the safeguarding team in keeping with the school's safeguarding reporting arrangement so that students can be offered appropriate support, this may include local or national online services where appropriate.
-In addition the school are able to make referrals to a wide range of external services to secure additional appropriate support for students.
-Supportive discussions will be held with family of the student where appropriate to raise awareness and signpost.
+- 9.3 All staff have a role in preventing impairment of children's mental health/emotional wellbeing, including promoting positive mental health and identifying where students are struggling with their Mental Health.
+We regularly communicate messages to students regarding wellbeing and the promotion of positive mental health strategies through the curriculum, PSHCE and Form Time.
+Support on programmes, resources and guidance is available from the Health and Wellbeing Service (schoolwellbeing@leeds.gov.uk). - 9.4 Concerns regarding a student's mental health/emotional wellbeing should be reported to a member of the school's safeguarding team in keeping with the school's safeguarding reporting arrangements so that students can be offered appropriate support.
+This may include local or national online services where appropriate.
+In addition, the school are able to make referrals to a wide range of external services to secure additional appropriate support for students: please refer to Lucy Swindlehurst and/or Caroline Midgley.

-10. Children at risk of specific forms of abuse
+9. Children at risk of specific forms of abuse